sparsetrace/r2d1/README.md

 Lightweight ML experiment tracker using Cloudflare **R2** (checkpoints) + **D1** (metrics & metadata).

-- Works with **PyTorch and JAX**
+- Works with **PyTorch and JAX**, single or multi-GPU
 - Runs anywhere — local, Colab, vast.ai, any GPU server
-- No opinions about how your jobs are scheduled or restarted
+- No opinions about how jobs are scheduled or restarted

 ```bash
 pip install r2d1